Tokens of Distrust

 They breached Lockheed’s defenses and Pwned ’their IP.

 Ties That Bind

 Identity, how do I bind thee to an object?
-Let me recount the days.
+Let me recount the ways.

-Pen tests and audits took a back seat,
+Pen tests and remediation took a back seat,

 To what the cafeteria was serving to eat.